la2050/challenge/_2021/learn/fostering-dreams-project.md

   gain targeted feedback for the program’s continued development.

-Approximately how many people will be directly impacted by this proposal?: '470' Approximately how many people will be indirectly impacted by this proposal?: '2000' Please describe the broader impact of your proposal.: >- Fostering Dreams has been designed to respond to the shifting social, academic, legislative and policy landscape and offers an innovative strategy for the Palmdale School Unified District to build on the success of arts
+Approximately how many people will be directly impacted by this project, program, or initiative?: '470' Approximately how many people will be indirectly impacted by this project, program, or initiative?: '2000' Describe how Los Angeles County will be different if your work is successful.: >- Fostering Dreams has been designed to respond to the shifting social, academic, legislative and policy landscape and offers an innovative strategy for the Palmdale School Unified District to build on the success of arts